biopython/biopython.github.io/wiki/Download.md

 ### FreeBSD

-The most easy way of installing BioPython in [FreeBSD](http://www.freebsd.org/) is through the [Ports Collection](http://www.freebsd.org/ports/).
+The most easy way of installing Biopython in [FreeBSD](http://www.freebsd.org/) is through the [Ports Collection](http://www.freebsd.org/ports/).
 If you're new to this procedure please take a look at [this